The Sport of the Gods: Plot

 Berry Hamilton, an emancipated black man, works as a butler for a wealthy white man Maurice Oakley.
 Berry lives in a small cottage a short distance away from the Oakley's place of residence.
-Berry lives with his wife, Fannie, and two children, Joe and Kitty.
+Berry lives with his wife, Fannie, and two children, Jack and Kitty.
 During a farewell dinner for Maurice's younger brother, Francis Oakley, it becomes known that a large sum of money has disappeared from Oakley residence due to Francis apparently being careless and leaving the key in the safe.
 Maurice soon convinces himself that Berry must have stolen the money.
 A court finds Berry guilty of the theft and sentences him to ten years of hard labor.

-Maurice and his wife expel Fannie, Joe, and Kitty from the cottage.
+Maurice and his wife expel Fannie, Jack, and Kitty from the cottage.
 Unable to find work, Fannie and her children decide to move to New York.
-Once in New York, Joe begins work and starts regularly visiting the Banner Club.
+Once in New York, Jack begins work and starts regularly visiting the Banner Club.
 He begins dating an entertainer from the club named Hattie Sterling.
 To Fannie's disapproval, Hattie helps Kitty to find employment as a singer and actress.
-Joe's situation quickly declines and he becomes an alcoholic.
+Jack's situation quickly declines and he becomes an alcoholic.
 Hattie breaks the relationship.
 Completely degraded, Joe strangles Hattie.
 Later, he confesses to the murder and finds himself in prison.
 With her husband and son in prison, Fannie is distraught.
 Kitty convinces Fannie to marry a man named Mr. Gibson.